G. David Nordley

 G. David Nordley (born 1947 in Minneapolis) is a science fiction writer, physicist, and astronautical engineering consultant whose fiction writing is most associated with Analog Science Fiction and Fact.
-His fiction is under the name G. David Nordley while his technical writing is written under the name Gerald D. Nordley.
-He is a fellow of the British Interplanetary Society and a senior member of the American Institute of Aeronautics and Astronautics.
-Gerald is an active participant in the Contact Conference, which is currently held every two years in Northern California.
+His fiction is under the name G. David Nordley, while his technical writing is under the name Gerald D. Nordley.

+Nordley is a fellow of the British Interplanetary Society, and a senior member of the American Institute of Aeronautics and Astronautics.
+He is also an active participant of the Contact Conference, which is currently held every two years in Northern California.

-His Into the Miranda Rift was nominated for both the Hugo Award for Best Novella and the Nebula Award for Best Novella.
+His work Into the Miranda Rift was nominated for both the Hugo Award for Best Novella and the Nebula Award for Best Novella.